 A THIRD OF STATES have either an estate tax or an inheritance tax, and one of them has both.
-You can find a comprehensive list at sites such as McGuireWoods.com and Nolo.com.
+A complete list is available from McGuireWoods, Nolo and the Tax Foundation.
 State estate taxes are separate from the federal estate tax—and they typically kick in at much lower asset levels.

 Iowa, Kentucky, Nebraska, New Jersey and Pennsylvania all have inheritance taxes.
 An inheritance tax is levied not on the estate, but on those who inherit the money.
 Depending on the state, certain heirs may be exempt from the tax, such as your spouse and children.

 Finally, for the lucky residents of Maryland, there is both a state estate tax and an inheritance tax to contend with.
-But things are looking up for wealthy families: Maryland’s estate tax exemption rose to $5 million in 2019.
+But things are looking up for wealthy families: Maryland’s estate tax exemption rose to $5 million for 2019 and the years the follow.

 Next: Inherited IRAs